swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 ```

 > ### Quarantining Quirks
-> Because neither of the autocompleters we've
+> Because neither of the JavaScript autocompleters we've
-> considered have disciplined separation of concerns browser quirk
+> considered have disciplined separation of concerns, browser quirk
-> logic is fully interleaved into the process logic, see
+> logic is fully interleaved into the process logic - see
 > [here](http://github.com/jquery/jquery-ui/blob/master/ui/jquery.ui.autocomplete.js#L127)
 > and
 > [here](http://github.com/twitter/typeahead.js/blob/master/src/typeahead_view.js#L216).
-> In our implementation we have an untainted process coordination core
+> In our implementation process coordination is untainted by
-> devoid of all the browser specific insanity.
-Browser quirks need
+> browser specific insanity; browser quirks need
 > only appear in the place where it matters - event handling and DOM
 > manipulation!
+Again this aids code comprehension as well as
+> code maintenance.

 We don't want hard code where completions come from: